 At the bottom, there is a resting giant who they try to feed.
 The whole wall mural looks like an oriental interpretation of Gulliver’s adventure in the imaginary land of Lilliputians.

-The artist cleverly incorporated exposed pipes and wires of a real building into a whimsical mural art.
+The artist cleverly incorporated exposed pipes and wires of a real building into a whimsical Penang wall art.
 Sadly, despite all efforts, I couldn’t find the name of the artist.

 7. Brother and Sister on Swing